spider-tronix/Standard-Cell-Characterization/README.md

     ```
     Ex: Logic Function of a 2 input NAND Gate : !( A & B )
     ```
     The algorithm analyzes the logic function and assigns PULSE waveform for the input pin under characterization and determines the voltage of the other input node based on the logic function.
-In this case B cannot be set to low voltage - in which case the output would remain at 1 at all times.
+In this case B cannot be set to low voltage - in which case the output would remain at 1 at all times. <br/>
     <img src="https://github.com/akilm/Standard-Cell-Characterization/blob/main/Image%20Files/Analyze%20Logic%20Function.PNG"
-alt="Analyze Logic Function" >
+alt="Analyze Logic Function" width = 554‬ height = 324 >

 2. **Build Netlists**: